Medellín: Cuisine

 Bandeja paisa is the representative food of Medellín and Antioquia.

 The cuisine of Medellín is again tied to the larger culture of Antioquia.
 A typical regional dish is the bandeja paisa, meaning the "paisa platter", which usually includes beans, rice, pork cracklings (or "chicharrón"), chorizo, a fried egg, patacónes, salad and avocado.
 It is traditionally served on a tray slab or wood.
 It is traditional to consume meals with arepas, which are made with cooked, milled, and mixed corn without further ingredients.

 For breakfast, it is common to accompany the food with hot chocolate and possibly a slice of cheese to dunk in the drink.
 Parva is a traditional component of the Antioquian gastronomy as well.
 This name is given to a wide variety of sweet and savory baked goods, including pan de queso, pan de bono, buñuelos, and pastries.

 Other foods that are typical in the region stem from Colombian food industries, such as Postobón's Colombian soft drinks, the regional aguardiente known as Aguardiente Antioqueño, and Jet chocolate bars.

 Creative Tourism

 Medellín has developed its Cultural Tourism through various activities such as cooking workshops, dancing classes or arts and craft.
 Medellín is an official Creative Tourism City thanks to its cultural richness and its wide array of activities between tradition and innovation.

 Sports and recreation

-Soccer is the most popular sport and is widely played in the city.
+Football is the most popular sport and is widely played in the city.
 Medellín has two professional clubs: Independiente Medellín, founded in 1913, and Atlético Nacional, founded in 1935.
 Both teams play at the Atanasio Girardot Stadium.
 The city has a soccer legacy thanks to notable players such as René Higuita, Iván Córdoba, Andrés Escobar, Víctor Aristizábal, Jackson Martínez and many others.
 Other notable sportsmen of the city are the professional golfer and PGA Tour player Camilo Villegas, Medellín-born Israeli Olympic show jumping rider Daniel Bluman, and the retired Formula One, Champ Car, and IndyCar driver Roberto Guerrero.